Sjahrir (economist): Biography

 After getting out of the prison, Ford Foundation, the sponsor of his scholarship, still granted him the opportunity to pursue his master's degree.
 He graduated from Harvard University with a Ph.D. degree in Political Economy & Government in 1983.
-He returned to Jakarta in the same year and became a lecturer in his former faculty, Faculty of Economics, University of Indonesia.
+He returned to Jakarta in the same year and became a lecturer in his former faculty.

 Later, he founded Yayasan Padi & Kapas, an organization that focuses on research, education & public health.
 During this time, he was active as a consultant and advisor for state banks and public companies.

 In 2001, during the Reformation era, Sjahrir founded the New Indonesia Alliance (Perhimpunan Indonesia Baru).
 The main activity of the Alliance is to organize a cabinet watch.
 The cabinet watch’s task is to monitor the government’s decisions on certain policies and then to announce the result of the observations to the public.

 At the 2004 legislative elections, the New Indonesia Alliance Party (Partai Perhimpunan Indonesia Baru) party won 0.6% of the popular vote and no seats in the National People's Representative Council.
 He step down as chairman of the party when the 2004 elected president of the Republic of Indonesia, Susilo Bambang Yudhoyono, appointed Sjahrir as Economic Advisor to the President.
 Sjahrir’s responsibility as Economic Advisor to the President includes being special envoys to other countries, fulfilling presidential missions.

 Sjahrir died on 28 July 2008 at Mount Elizabeth Hospital in Singapore from advanced stage of lung cancer.
 His body was flown back to Indonesia on the following day and was buried in the Tanah Kusir Cemetery, Jakarta, on 29 July 2008.